holochain/holochain/README.md

 # Holochain

 Holochain is an open-source framework to develop peer-to-peer applications with high levels of security, reliability, and performance.

 This repository contains the Holochain core libraries.

 ## Code Status

-This code is in alpha.
+This code is in Alpha.
 It is not for production use, and currently makes no security guarantees.
 We will be frequently and heavily restructuring code APIs and data chains until Beta.

-**We are supporting Linux and macOS at this time**.
-You may or may not be able to build and run Holochain on Windows.
-We will be supporting it in the future.

-## Holochain Development and Usage
+## Supported OSes

+* **Linux**: Top-tier.
+Weekly releases pass CI tests for the conductor, development tools, and Holonix development environment.
+* **macOS**: Currently no CI tests are being run, but developers usually report weekly releases work fine via the Holonix development environment.
+* **Windows**: Currently no CI tests are being run, but developers usually report weekly releases published to crates.io work fine.

-### Running Holochain applications (hApps)
+## Running Holochain applications (hApps)

+[Holochain Launcher](https://github.com/holochain/launcher), the distribution of Holochain for end-users, is supported on all three major desktop platforms.
-Holochain apps can be installed and run using the [Holochain Launcher](https://github.com/holochain/launcher).
+Holochain apps can be installed and run with it.
 Refer to the Github repository for instructions on how to obtain and use it.

+## Holochain Development

 ### Developing Holochain applications (hApps)

 Looking to write a hApp yourself?
-You need to set up your development environment and then can scaffold your hApp.
-Refer to the
-[Holochain Dev Tools Guide](https://developer.holochain.org/install) to set up your environment, and see [how hApps are scaffolded](https://developer.holochain.org/happ-setup/#scaffolding-a-new-happ) for creating a hApp template.
+After setting up your development environment, you can scaffold your hApp.
+Refer to the [Holochain Dev Tools Guide](https://developer.holochain.org/install) to set up your environment, and see [how hApps are scaffolded](https://developer.holochain.org/happ-setup/#scaffolding-a-new-happ) for creating a hApp template.